-HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL Drafting suggestions Comments Where the authority Digital Services Coordinator that sent the request, or, where appropriate, the Board, did not receive a reply within the time period laid down in paragraph 4 or where it does not agree with the assessment of the competent authority Digital Services Coordinator of establishment, it may refer the matter to the Commission, providing all relevant information.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments Board, did not receive a reply within the time period laid down in paragraph 4 or where it does not agree with the assessment of the Digital Services Coordinator of establishment, it may refer the matter to the Commission, providing all relevant information.
+That information shall include at least the request or recommendation sent to the Digital Services Coordinator of establishment, any additional information provided pursuant to paragraph 3 and the communication referred to in paragraph 4. that sent the request, or, where appropriate, the Board, did not receive a reply within the time period laid down in paragraph 4 or where it does not agree with the assessment of the competent authority Digital Services Coordinator of establishment, it may refer the matter to the Commission, providing all relevant information.
 That information shall include at least the request or recommendation sent to the competent authority Digital Services Coordinator of establishment, any additional information provided pursuant to paragraph 3 and the communication referred to in paragraph 4.
-FR (Drafting): FR (Comments): Article 45c Divestiture in case of unjustified inaction 5 1.
-Where the Digital Services Coordinator that sent the request, or, where appropriate, the Board, did not receive a reply within the time period laid down in paragraph 4 of Article 45b or where it does not agree with the assessment of the Digital Services Coordinator of establishment, it may refer the matter to the Commission network of Digital Services Any disagreement between DSCs about failure to take action or about the envisaged decision (see infra) should be settled by a decision by a network of regulators from all Member States (in the text: "network of Digital Services Coordinators").
-Actually, as explained earlier, other national competent authorities should be granted the same prerogatives as DSCs for operational supervision.
-Therefore, this network would bring together the Drafting suggestions EL (Drafting): Where the authority Digital Services Coordinator that sent the request, or, where appropriate, the Board, did not receive a reply within the time period laid down in paragraph 4 or where it does not agree with the assessment of the competent authority Digital Services Coordinator of establishment, it may refer the matter to the Commission, providing all relevant information.
-That information shall include at least the request or recommendation sent to the competent authority Digital Services Coordinator of establishment, any additional information provided pursuant to paragraph 3 and the communication referred to in paragraph 4.
-FR (Drafting): Article 45c Divestiture in case of unjustified inaction 5 1.
-Where the Digital Services Coordinator that sent the request, or, where appropriate, the Board, did not receive a reply within the time period laid down in paragraph 4 of Article 45b or where it does not agree with the assessment of the Digital Services Coordinator of establishment, it may refer the matter to the
+LU (Drafting): Where the Digital Services Coordinator that sent the request, or, where appropriate, the Board, did not receive a reply within the time period laid down in paragraph 4 or where it does not agree with the assessment of the Digital Services Coordinator of establishment, it may refer the matter to the Commission, providing all relevant information.
+That information shall include at least the submission for request or recommendation sent to the Digital Services Coordinator of establishment, any additional information provided pursuant to paragraph 3 and the communication referred to in paragraph 4.